iot-onboarding/catalog/README.md

  * How does device introduce itself to the infrastructure or peer?
  * What, if any, proof of possession mechanism is there?
+ * Is access to other IP-based devices required in order to fully onboard the device?
  * What form of credential is returned?
  * Is full Internet access required for onboarding?
  * Who becomes the root of trust at the end of onboarding (if any)